This blog was originally published on 1/9/2017 and updated on 12/18/19.

 According to a Department of Commerce study, this growing minority population will account for as much as 70 percent of the total increase in purchasing power from 2000 to 2045.
 What company wouldn’t want a share of that consumer market?

-Obviously, these statistics are from the middle of the decade and therefore reflect what was happening a few years ago, but we still expect data from the 2020 U.S. Census to reflect a continued increase in the economic impact of small and diverse businesses on the U.S. economy.
+We expect data from the 2020 U.S. Census to reflect a continued increase in the economic impact of small and diverse businesses on the U.S. economy.

 It is clear that diverse-owned businesses are a driving force behind economic growth and will continue to be a major segment of the U.S. economy in the 21st century as the transition toward a more diverse demographic majority continues.